 One way to prevent your animal from biting a person or another animal is to obey the leash law.
 The Town of Cary requires that all dogs and cats be on a leash or lead if they are not on the owner’s property.
 The leash law also protects animals from injury.

-On June 1, 2012, a new ordinance went into effect prohibiting the unattended tethering of dogs in the Town of Cary.
+Sec.
+6-7 of the Town of Cary ordinance addresses tethering.
 Under this ordinance you may not leave a dog tethered (chained to a stationary object) without remaining outside and supervising your dog.
 Alternatives to tethering as a primary means of keeping your dog are to bring the dog into your home, fencing in your yard, or constructing a pen.
 There are some restrictions to pen size that are required by the ordinance.
 For a dog weighing less than 20 pounds the pen may be no smaller than 100 square feet.
 A dog weighing 20 pounds or more is required to have an enclosure no smaller than 200 square feet.

 You should also take note of the basic requirements associated with keeping a pet in an outdoor enclosure.
 The pet must be provided clean water, food and proper shelter.
 Proper shelter is defined as having at least three solid sides, a roof and a floor with bedding, and must be ventilated and have sufficient room for an animal to move about freely and lie down comfortably.

 Sec.
-6-71 of the ordinance addresses nuisance animals.
+6-71 of the Town of Cary ordinance addresses nuisance animals.
 One of the most frequent complaints that we hear surrounding animals is excessive barking.
-The ordinance is very specific on how you may work with our animal control officers to address this issue, and can be found in Sec.
+The ordinance is very specific on how you may work with our Animal Services Officers to address this issue, and can be found in Sec.
 6-71(f).
 To begin the process please click the link below to be directed to the nuisance animal complaint form.